CallumJSuth/Portfolio/week5_documentation.md

 ```

-<summary>: This comment describes the purpose of the GetItemsAsync method, which is to retrieve all items from the 'structureSTRV' table.
+This comment describes the purpose of the GetItemsAsync method, which is to retrieve all items from the 'structureSTRV' table.
-<returns>: This tag specifies that the method returns a list of 'structureSTRV' items.
+returns : This tag specifies that the method returns a list of 'structureSTRV' items.

 ## structureSTRV Class